dmakeienko/tfenvgo/README.md

 ### tfenvgo install [version]

 Install a specific version of Terraform.
-If no parameter is passed, the version to install is resolved automatically via **TFENVGO_TERRAFORM_VERSION** environment variable or **.terraform-version file (TBD)**, in that order of precedence.
+If no parameter is passed, the version to install is resolved automatically via **TFENVGO_TERRAFORM_VERSION** environment variable or **.terraform-version file**, in that order of precedence.
 If no argument provided, it will be defaulted to the `latest`.

 **Available options:**